-OIEC helps implement and enforce university policies around bias, discrimination, sexual misconduct, intimate partner abuse, stalking and other unwelcome behaviors.
-If you or someone you know in the CU community has been impacted, reports can be filed online.
-Individuals can also report something anonymously to OIEC.
+OIEC implements and enforces university policies around sexual assault, intimate partner abuse and stalking, and other forms of sexual misconduct.
+If you or someone you know at CU has been impacted, reports can be filed online.
+Anonymously reporting is an option as well.

 Don't Ignore It is a free online resource to help students, staff, faculty and community members navigate reporting options and get help for themselves or others.
 If it feels wrong, it probably is.
 Don't ignore it.

 The Rec can help you stay safe and healthy by offering a variety of services, including self defense classes, flu shots, physical therapy, injury care and prevention and more.

 Health Promotion offers a variety of classes that support students as they reflect on their relationship with alcohol and other substance use.

 Health and Wellness Services offers a number of free trainings that can help prepare you for a variety of situations like addressing mental health crises, having important conversations, supporting a friend through trauma and more.